david-a-wheeler/spdx-tutorial/README.md

 Of course, different people have different opinions about what license to use, and licenses are often difficult to change later.
 Picking a license depends on your beliefs and goals for a particular project.
-Indeed, the same person is likely to chose different licenses for different projects, depending on the goals of the project.
+Indeed, the same person or organization is likely to chose different licenses for different projects, depending on their goals for the project.
 SPDX makes it possible to capture this licensing information in a precise and automated way.

 ## More information